 It’s Time to Get Seeding!

 Sowing under cover in Florida isn’t an issue of protecting delicate seedlings from the cold.
-Here, it’s a matter of preventing them from getting washed out by daily thunderstorms.
+Here, it’s a matter of preventing them from getting washed out by heavy rainstorms.

 Starting seeds out of the elements can help keep them from burning up when the heat index is in the triple digits and even your hot peppers are getting scalded.